Metal spinning

 A brass vase spun by hand.
 Mounted to the lathe spindle is the mandrel for the body of the vase; a shell sits on the "T" rest.
 The foreground shows the mandrel for the base.
 Behind the finished vase are the spinning tools used to shape the metal.

 Metal spinning, also known as spin forming or spinning or metal turning most commonly, is a metalworking process by which a disc or tube of metal is rotated at high speed and formed into an axially symmetric part.
 Spinning can be performed by hand or by a CNC lathe.

 The metal spinning trade is one that dates back to antiquity and was a skill used in the Ancient Egyptian era.
 This is when metal spinning was limited to soft metals spun by human power on primitive lathes.
 The technique gave significant advances to hydro and steam power in Europe and North America in the 19th century and by the early 20th century the electric motor provided the necessary power and high-speed turning capability.
-With this advancement, metal spinning craftsmen were now able to spin higher quality pieces made out of brass, copper, aluminum and even stainless and cold-rolled steel.
+With this advancement, metal spinning craftsmen could spin higher quality pieces of brass, copper, aluminum and even stainless and cold-rolled steel.

 Metal spinning does not involve removal of material, as in conventional wood or metal turning, but forming (moulding) of sheet metal over an existing shape.

 Metal spinning ranges from an artisan's specialty to the most advantageous way to form round metal parts for commercial applications.
 Artisans use the process to produce architectural detail, specialty lighting, decorative household goods and urns.
 Commercial applications include rocket nose cones, cookware, gas cylinders, brass instrument bells, and public waste receptacles.
 Virtually any ductile metal may be formed, from aluminum or stainless steel, to high-strength, high-temperature alloys including INX, Inconel, Grade 50 / Corten, and Hastelloy.
 The diameter and depth of formed parts are limited only by the size of the equipment available.